 12.1 You may access Our Site without providing any data at all.

 You have the right to ask for a copy of any of your personal data held by Us (where such data is held).
 Under the Data Protection Regulations, no fee is payable and We will provide any and all information in response to your request free of charge.
-Please contact Us for more details by using the contact details below in section 15.
+Please contact Us for more details at firstname.lastname@example.org or using the contact details below in section 15.